thijsBoet/typescript-design-patterns/README.md

 ## 1. Introduction

-- Pause to try the exercises yourself.
+- Pause to try the all exercises yourself.
 - Do all six exercises to solidify patterns and principles.